zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/DatePickerMonth.md

 ### _empty
-The template used for rendering the cells in the calendar "month" view, which are not in the range between the minimum and maximum values.
+The template to be used for rendering the cells in the "month" view, which are not in the min/max range.

 #### Returns
 `\Kendo\UI\DatePickerMonth`